Kaushal771/iOSTipCalculator---Tipsy/README.md

 # iOSTipCalculator - Tipsy
-Tipsy is a Bill Calculator app which allows users to calculate a 'per person total' from a
+Tipsy is a Bill Calculator app which allows users to calculate a 'per person total' from a bill which has a tip added and is split between a certain number of people.

 ### How it works